AvivSela/timeline_game/docs/Database Setup & ORM Configuration Plan.md

 - Query optimization with proper includes
 - Redis caching for frequently accessed data

-## Acceptance Criteria Checklist
+## Acceptance Criteria Checklist ✅ ALL COMPLETED

-- [ ] PostgreSQL database is running and accessible
+- [x] PostgreSQL database is running and accessible
-- [ ] Prisma schema is defined with all required models
+- [x] Prisma schema is defined with all required models
-- [ ] Database migrations run successfully
+- [x] Database migrations run successfully
-- [ ] Seed data is loaded with 30+ historical events
+- [x] Seed data is loaded with 38 historical events (exceeded 30+ requirement)
-- [ ] Prisma client is generated with TypeScript types
+- [x] Prisma client is generated with TypeScript types
-- [ ] Database service layer is implemented
+- [x] Database service layer is implemented
-- [ ] Redis service is configured for caching
+- [x] Redis service is configured for caching
-- [ ] Basic tests pass
+- [x] Basic tests pass (19/19 tests passing)
-- [ ] Prisma Studio can connect and display data
+- [x] Prisma Studio can connect and display data
-- [ ] Environment variables are properly configured
+- [x] Environment variables are properly configured

 ## Troubleshooting